darrenjw/djwhacks/latex/nufeb-multiscale/content.md

 # Dynamic emulation

-* Our simulation model is a time evolving dynamical system
+* The simulation model is a time evolving dynamical system
 * Often desirable to emulate dynamical behaviour over time steps (much larger than the simulation time steps)
 * Regard the simulator as a dynamic function
 $$ \mathbf{y}_t = f(\mathbf{x}_t,\mathbf{y}_{t-1}) $$